awsdocs/aws-opsworks-user-guide/doc_source/workinginstances-custom-ami.md

 ## Creating a Custom AMI for AWS OpsWorks Stacks<a name="workinginstances-custom-ami-create"></a>

 To use a custom AMI with AWS OpsWorks Stacks, you must first create an AMI from a customized instance\.
-You can choose from two basic approaches:
+You can choose from two options:
 + Use the Amazon EC2 console or API to create and customize an instance, based on a 64\-bit version of one of the [AWS OpsWorks Stacks\-supported AMIs](workinginstances-os.md)\.
 + For Linux AMIs, use OpsWorks to create an Amazon EC2 instance, based on the configuration of its associated layers\.

+Before you create a custom Linux AMI, disable `noexec` on the `/tmp` partition to allow AWS OpsWorks Stacks to install its agent on custom Linux instances\.

 **Note**
 Be aware that an AMI might not work with all instance types, so make sure that your starting AMI is compatible with the instance types that you plan to use\.
 In particular, the [R3](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/r3-instances.html) instance types require a hardware\-assisted virtualization \(HVM\) AMI\.

 You then use the Amazon EC2 console or API to create a custom AMI from the customized instance\.
 You can use your custom AMIs in any stack that is in the same region by adding an instance to a layer and specifying your custom AMI\.
 For more information on how to create an instance that uses a custom AMI, see [Adding an Instance to a Layer](workinginstances-add.md)\.